 - Hypertensive emergency: Go to the ER immediately or call 9-1-1 if systolic pressure is 180 or higher and/or diastolic pressure is 120 or higher.

-An elevated blood pressure without any symptoms is not considered an emergency, but should be discussed with your primary care provider as soon as possible.
+Elevated blood pressure without any symptoms is not necessarily considered an emergency, but persistently high readings should be discussed with your primary care provider as soon as possible.

 In fact, recent studies show the risk of death from heart disease and stroke doubles with every 20 mm Hg systolic or 10 mm Hg diastolic increase among people from age 40 to 89.